 Online data backup systems are often built around client software applications that run on a schedule determined by the level of service purchased.
 If, for instance, you have contracted a CSP for daily backups, the application will collect, compress, encrypt, and transfer your data to the CSP’s server every 24 hours.
 To reduce the time taken to complete transfers as well as the bandwidth used, the CSP may only provide you with incremental backups after your first full backup.

 Many cloud subscriptions run on a yearly or monthly basis.
 Also, cloud backup services are now popularly used by SMBs (small and medium-sized businesses) as well as large enterprises.
 For large companies and organizations, cloud data backup services are used as a supplementary option.

 In a nutshell, the primary difference between backup and recovery is that the former is a copy of original data that can be used in case of a database failure while recovery refers to the process of restoring your database to its correct (original) state when a failure occurs.

 As stated earlier, backup refers to a representative copy of data and includes essential elements of a database such as data files and control files.
 Since unexpected database failures are inevitable, a backup of the entire database is required.
 There are two major backup types:

 Physical Backup: This is a copy of physical database files such as data, control files, log files, and archived redo logs.
 It is a copy of the files that store database information in another location and forms the foundation of the database recovery mechanism.

-Logical Backup: It contains the logical data that is extracted from a database, and it consists of tables, procedures, views, functions, etc. However, keeping a logical backup alone is not recommended or useful since it only provides structural information.
+Logical Backup: It contains the logical data that is extracted from a database, and it consists of tables, procedures, views, functions, etc. However, logical backups alone are not recommended or useful since it only provides structural information..

 Recovery, on the other hand, helps you to restore your database to its correct state in the event a failure occurs.
 It improves the reliability of your database since it allows the database to recover to a consistent state after sudden failure.